How to Install WordPress on Subdomain: 2 Proven Methods

 Another way to create subdomains is via the DNS zone editor located on your web hosting provider’s control panel.
 In this step-by-step guide, we will use hPanel.

 Follow these steps to create a subdomain via hPanel’s DNS Zone Editor:

 - Go to hPanel, navigate to Hosting, and click Manage next to your domain name.

-- Once you’re on the Hosting Account page, scroll down to the Advanced section and click on DNS Zone Editor.
+- Once you’re on the Hosting Account page, find the Advanced section on the sidebar and click DNS Zone Editor.

 - On the DNS Zone Editor page, find the Manage DNS records section.
 Select A from the drop-down menu of DNS record types.
 Then, input a name, the IP address the subdomain points to, and the time to live (TTL).
 When finished, click the Add Record button.

 - If you have successfully created the subdomain, the newly created DNS record will appear on the list of DNS records.
 Allow up to 24 hours for the change to take full effect.

 Once you have created a subdomain, you can install WordPress on it.

 There are two ways to do this – using the WordPress automatic installer or manually.